-Travellers are advised to visit their General Practitioner or travel medicine specialist six to either weeks before travelling overseas to discuss suitable vaccination options.
+Travellers are advised to visit their general practitioner or travel medicine specialist six to twelve weeks before travelling overseas to discuss suitable vaccination options .

 Australians travelling in countries with increased risk of typhoid should always take extra caution to avoid contaminated food and drinks.
-Travellers should always drink bottled water and where possible avoid ice in drinks.
-Raw foods like salad and fruits that can’t be peeled should also be avoided in case of water contamination.
+Travellers should always drink and brush their teeth with bottled water and avoid ice in drinks.
+Avoid seafood, particularly shellfish, and raw foods like salads and fruit or vegetables that can’t be peeled.

 Sources & Citations